-Southwest of the cropland area lies an additional 213 acres of land which was the proposed site for the North Dakota Park and Recreation Department Day Park.
+Southwest of the cropland area lies an additional 213 acres of land which was the proposed site for the North Dakota Park and Recreation Department Day Park (outlined with a blue border below).
 During 2011, this area experienced heavy flooding and ten feet of sand was deposited over the entire area.
-Prior to the 2011, this area was used as hay ground and did experience seasonal flooding.
+Prior to 2011, this area was used as hay ground and did experience seasonal flooding.
 Today, the tree-lined areas along the riverbank are part of a lease with North Dakota State University Hettinger Research Extension Center on a grazing research project.
-Approximately 400-500 sheep are pastured on 279 acres of land surrounding the MRCC campus area.
+Approximately 400-500 sheep are pastured on 279 acres of land surrounding the MRCC campus area (outlined in red below).
 This lease generates \$4,058 in annual revenue to the DOCR and helps control weed populations in the area such as leafy spurge.
 In addition, through an agreement with the North Dakota Game and Fish Department, this area is also part of an experimental archery hunting season for deer, turkey, and waterfowl.
 Twenty-five lottery-hunting permits are made available to the public each year; however, the program was suspended in 2020 due to the COVID-19 pandemic.

-Along the riverbank on the Northeast corner and just outside of the boundary of the proposed Day Park site is RRI's sandbag filling operation.
+Along the riverbank on the Northeast corner and just outside of the boundary of the proposed Day Park site is RRI's sandbag filling operation (shown below with green dot).
 The bags are filled with sand that has been deposited by the flood and wind.
 These sandbags are used on roadway construction projects and during the 2020 construction season, 56,000 sandbags were produced and dispersed throughout the state.